…Start living life at 1.2

-For all you photographers out there…you are probably fully aware of what 1.2 means.
+For all you photographers out there…you are probably fully aware of what 1.2 means and what it could mean to be living life at 1.2.
 But for the rest of the creative world, here is a quick explanation:

-One important thing to remember here is the size of the aperture has a direct impact on the depth of field, which is the area of the image that appears sharp.
-A large f-stop (aperture) such as f/32, will bring all foreground and background objects in focus, while a small f-stop (aperture) such as f/1.2 will isolate the foreground from the background by making the foreground objects sharp and the background blurry.
+One important thing to remember here is the size of the aperture has a direct impact on the depth of field.
+Which is the area of the image that appears sharp.
+A large f-stop (aperture) such as f/32, will bring all foreground and background objects in focus.
+A small f-stop (aperture) such as f/1.2 will isolate the foreground from the background by making the foreground objects sharp and the background blurry.

-A lens that has an aperture of f/1.2 or f/1.4 as the maximum aperture is considered to be a fast lens, because it can pass through more light.**
+A lens that has an aperture of f/1.2 or f/1.4 as the maximum aperture is a fast lens, because it can pass through more light.**

 So you might be wondering how in the world does all this apply to life, so let’s get to it.
 I want you to ask yourself a few questions…

-- Do you ever spend more time worrying about what is going on around you, than what you are doing yourself?
+- Ever spend more time worrying about what is going on around you, than what you are doing yourself?

 - Have you ever spent hours in your day looking over other peoples work, websites, social media sites, and not actually doing work yourself?

-- Do you find yourself constantly evaluating and focusing on others and their work and how they are “doing it better” than you?
+- Are you finding yourself constantly evaluating and focusing on others and their work and how they are “doing it better” than you?

 - Do you see something that someone else has done, and immediately think that you need to do that too in order to be successful?
 Like promotions, giveaways, or products?

-- Have you ever completely changed your course in business, because of something that someone else was doing?
+- Ever completely changed your course in business, because of something that someone else was doing?

-- Have you ever forced yourself to be associated with people or part of groups that really didn’t benefit you in any way, you just didn’t want to be left out?
+- Do you force yourself to be associate with people or part of groups that really didn’t benefit you in any way, you just didn’t want to be left out?

-- Do you ever think that someone is more successful than you, just because they have more followers or fans that you?
+- Think that someone is more successful than you, just because they have more followers or fans that you?

 - Do you ever convince yourself that the only way to be successful is by being published or recognized in the media?